caterinasworld/webdev-exercises/README.md

 - Portfolio exercise

 ### Assignment 2 - Layouts
-- to be posted week #2
+- Flexbox exercise
+- Flexbox exercise
+- CSS Grid exercise
+- CSS Grid exercise
+- Bootstrap Grid exercise
+- Bootstrap Form exercise

 ### Assignment 3 - JavaScript and DOM Manipulations
-- to be posted week #3
+- to be posted week #5

-### Assignment 4 - Node and Express
+### Assignment 4 - Node, Express, and Frameworks
-- to be posted week #4
+- to be posted week #6

 Check D2L or Drive for more details on each assignment